Available in VPC

 This subnet is required to create a load balancer in the private subnet assigned with a private IP within VPC.

-Examples of instance property settings
+Examples of instance properties settings

-Example of Network Proxy Load Balancer (NPLB) instance creation
+Example of network proxy load balancer (NPLB) instance creation

-- Save the following code example as an nks-lb.yml file.
+- Save the following code example as an nks-lb.yml file:

-- You can see the annotation to create a private network proxy type load balancer instance in the following code example:
+- You can see the annotation to create a private network proxy type Load Balancer instance in the following code example:

 apiVersion: apps/v1